-Increase the proportion of homes in urban areas within 10 minutes' walk of quality green, open and public space.
+Increase the proportion of homes in urban areas within 10 minutes' walk of quality green, open and public space and where possible, increase tree canopy and green cover in both greenfield and renewal areas.

 This measure was first identified as a government initiative for increasing the green spaces in NSW and recognises that green, open and public spaces are important to everyone.
 Our public spaces support our health and well-being and environmental resilience.
-They are also play an important tole the overall experience of the City as part of its investment attraction offer.
+They also play an important role in the overall experience of the City, contributing to the lifestyle and wellbeing of an area.
+This forms an important consideration as part of the City's investment attraction offer.